WorthlessProgrammer/InfNorm/README.md

 # InfNorm
-Calculates the infini-norm of an arbitary sized-matrix
+Calculates the infini-norm of an arbitary sized-matrix.
+Features difenerent paralelization options.
+For now only threads.